bogicbulatovic/pmf0-language/README.md

 Comparison operators: < <= > >= = == !=
 Logical operators: && || !
 Other punctuation marks: ; , . ( )
+Single-Line Comment: Begins with "//".
+Multi-Line Comment: Begins with "/" and ends with the first subsequent "/".
+All symbols are allowed in comments, except the sequence "*/" which terminates the comment.
+Nesting comments is not possible.
 These lexical characteristics define the structure and rules for tokenizing input in the "pmf0" language.